johncronan/U430-instructions-OS-X/README.md

 	```

 1. And use your preferred method to install all the kexts you built: GenericUSBXHCI, VoodooPS2Controller, ACPIBatteryManager and ACPIBacklight, RealtekRTL8111, CodecCommander and AppleHDA_ALC283.

+Update for 10.10 Yosemite: the same process should work, however starting with Yosemite you need to add `kext-dev-mode=1` to the kernel boot arguments in config.plist.

 That should complete your installation!
 Note that you need to get a boot with kernel cache for the audio to work.
 Please send any feedback to <kyle@pbx.org> and I will update the instructions as needed, thanks!